ISISNeutronMuon/MDANSE/Doc/pages/analysis_jobs.rst

 Combines the coherent and incoherent dynamic structure factors.

-The partial results need to be calculated before using the Dynamic Coherent/Incoherent Structure Factor jobs with the same Q vector setttings.
+The partial results need to be calculated before using the Dynamic Coherent/Incoherent Structure Factor jobs with the same :math:`\mathbf{q}`-vector settings.

 The partial results will be scaled by neutron scattering lengths, producing a total result with coherent and incoherent parts on the same scale, directly comparable to each other.